 Cloud Twelve, Notting Hill

 Cloud Twelve is a serene wellness clinic and lifestyle club, set over three floors in Notting Hill.
-While the children’s interactive play zone on the ground floor may be for members only, the spa, beauty salon and plant-based brasserie are open to all.
+While the children’s interactive play zone on the ground floor may be for members only, the spa, beauty salon, yoga studio and plant-based brasserie are open to all.
 The salon is designed with Feng Shui philosophy and offers hair appointments using cruelty-free Aveda products, as well as Nailberry manicures and pedicures.